-With over 180 students representing 70+ universities in 19 countries on 5 continents, Project Boom was created with the goal of being the first student group to reach speeds in excess of Mach 1 with a remote-controlled aircraft.
+Project Boom was created with the goal of being the first student group to exceed Mach 1 with a remote-controlled aircraft.

 The ultimate goal is to go supersonic.
-With Phase Two, Project Boom will take everything we learned from our first flight and develop a Mach 1 capable aircraft.
-This flight is planned for the very end of 2021 or early 2022.
+With Phase-II, Project Boom will take everything we learned from our first flight and develop a Mach 1 aircraft.

-We are a collective of kids from all around the world.
-What began as a simple Reddit post about a cool project idea turned into a student-led design team with over 170 people.
-With our members coming from countries like the US, UK, India, Mexico, and many other countries, our team is able to learn from each other’s diverse life experience.
+We are a collective group of students from all around the world.
+What began as a simple Reddit post about a cool project idea turned into a student-led design team with hundreds of people.
+We used the sudden onset of remote working to our advantage by recruiting members from the US, UK, India, Mexico, and many other countries, allowing our team to learn from each other’s diverse life experiences.